Space debris

-Space debris is typically a negative externality—it creates an external cost on others from the initial action to launch or use a spacecraft in near-Earth orbit—a cost that is typically not taken into account nor fully accounted for in the cost by the launcher or payload owner.
+Space debris is typically a negative externality.
+It creates an external cost on others from the initial action to launch or use a spacecraft in near-Earth orbit, a cost that is typically not taken into account nor fully accounted for by the launcher or payload owner.

-Several spacecraft, both crewed and uncrewed, have been damaged or destroyed by space debris.
+Several spacecraft, both crewed and un-crewed, have been damaged or destroyed by space debris.
+The measurement, mitigation, and potential removal of debris is conducted by some participants in the space industry.

-The measurement, mitigation, and potential removal of debris are conducted by some participants in the space industry.
+As of April 2025, the European Space Agency's Space Environment statistics reported 40230 artificial objects in orbit above the Earth regularly tracked by Space Surveillance Networks and maintained in their catalogue.